cccontro/contro/docs/background.md

 : A structure built from a set of premises, a conclusion, and a strict or defeasible inference rule connecting them.
 An argument is built on the basis of a knowledge base within a given argumentation system.

 **Attack**
-: A relation between two arguments where the conclusion of one contradicts an ordinary premise, the consequent of a defeasible rule, or a defeasible inference step in the other.
+: A relation between two arguments where the conclusion of one contradicts a premise, the conclusion, or the inference rule in the other.
 These are called undermining, rebutting, and undercutting attacks, respectively.

 ASPIC^+^ arguments generate abstract argumentation frameworks, to which Dung-like extension calculus can be applied to evaluate acceptability.
 Importantly, ASPIC^+^ is not a specific argumentation system, but a general framework for specifying such systems.
 It supports flexible instantiation, even with partial structures (e.g. only axioms or only ordinary premises), while ensuring that a complying system will satisfy some key rationality postualtes.

 ### Application in dialogical contexts

-These structures define consequence relations from a fixed body of information, representing it statically.
-However, they are compatible with dynamic models of argumentative interaction, addressing critiques—such as Walton's—that arguments are meaningful only within dialogues or procedures.
-This tension is resolved by embedding argumentation logics within dialogue systems, where arguments become disputes between agents with distinct, evolving information states.
-Through interaction, agents may revise their beliefs and co-construct a joint theory of the issue, which also develops over time.
+ASPIC^+^ argument schemes define a notion of consequence based on a fixed body of information, which is thus represented statically.
+This may seem incompatible with Walton’s claim that arguments can only be evaluated in the context of a dialogue or procedure.
+However, the two perspectives can be reconciled by embedding argumentation logics within dialogue systems, where arguments are modeled as interactions between agents with distinct and evolving knowledge bases, and possibly changing beliefs.

-[@Prakken2011]
+In [@Prakken2011], ASPIC^+^ is adapted to dialogue by assigning each agent its own knowledge base within a shared argumentation framework that enables communication.
+Dialogical agents evaluate incoming arguments relative to their internal argumentation theory and the arguments it can generate.
+Depending on their acceptance attitude, they may accept the premises and/or conclusion, respond with a counterargument, or ask for further grounds for a premise.

-Si può vedere come abbiamo semplificato ASPIC^+^ in the [next section](model.md#adapting-aspic-structures).
-For a good overview see [@vanEemeren2014].
+For details on our instantiation of ASPIC^+^ in Description Logic, see [Model](model.md#adapting-aspic-structures).
+For a broader overview of argumentation theory, see [@Prakken2018].